SwiftGL/swiftgl.github.io/learn/01-transformations.md

 \bar{v} \cdot \bar{k} = 1 \cdot 1 \cdot \cos \theta = \cos \theta
 $$

 Now the dot product only defines the angle between both vectors.
 You might remember that the cosine or cos function becomes 0 when the angle is 90 degrees or 1 when the angle is 0.
-This allows us to easily test if the two vectors are orthogonal or parallel to each other using the dot product (orthogonal means the vectors are at a right-angle to each other).
-In case you want to know more about the sin or the cosine functions I'd suggest the following Khan Academy videos about basic trigonometry.
+This allows us to easily test if the two vectors are orthogonal or parallel to each other using the dot product (<span><mark>orthogonal</mark></span> means the vectors are at a right-angle to each other).
+In case you want to know more about the sine or the cosine functions I'd suggest the following [Khan Academy videos](https://www.khanacademy.org/math/trigonometry/basic-trigonometry/basic_trig_ratios/v/basic-trigonometry) about basic trigonometry.

 You can also calculate the angle between two non-unit vectors, but then you'd have to divide the lengths of both vectors from the result to be left with cos $$\theta$$.
 {: .alert .alert-info}